mkopec/psb_status/README.md

 But so far, Renoir, Cezanne and Phoenix based devices have been confirmed to work.

+Alternatively, you can simply run `fwupdtool security` and check the value of the `Fused platform` field.
+This interface is supported only on certain devices and is therefore not as universal as the script provided in this repository.

 Users are encouraged to add their devices to the table below.
 Submit a PR, or make an issue!